-In the first situation above, the GTA will need to be inducted in the same way as any other visiting lecturer, taking into account the extent of any previous teaching experience.
+In the first situation above, the GTA will need to be inducted in the same way as any other visiting lecturer, considering the extent of any previous teaching experience.
 In the second and third situations above, there will not normally be any formal process, but the lecturer involved will provide whatever informal guidance and support is needed.